Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/administrators.md

 {{% /notice %}}

 To Transfer Organization do the following:
-- identify the Administrator, to whom you want to Transfer the Organization on the *Administrators page*;
+- identify the Administrator, to whom you want to Transfer the Organization, on the *Administrators page*;
 - click on the **Actions** icon and select the **Transfer the Organization** in the list of available options;
 - confirm your actions on the next opened *Confirmation window* and click on the SEND icon.